alexmensch/alxm.me/src/writing/seeing-things-as-they-are.md

   An essay on how to access your potential via greater self-awareness, which allows you to foster empathy, understand deeper motivations, and make informed choices.
 Embracing curiosity and challenging your self-beliefs can enable you to transform your personal and professional life with enduring change.
+og_description: |
+  “Any preconception about the way things ‘ought to be’ always interferes with your sense of reality;
+   it prevents you from seeing what is actually going on […]”
 ---

 > “Any preconception about the way things ‘ought to be’ always interferes with your sense of reality; it prevents you from seeing what is actually going on […]”